08sarthak/Hyperverge-Team-Error/README.md

 SensAI supports two tightly integrated, AI-driven flows that power both personalized assessment and RAG-enhanced lesson plan generation.

----

 ### 1. Personalized Assessment & Lesson Plan Generation

-This workflow fetches educational content, runs a conversational assessment using an LLM, processes the results, and generates a lesson plan tailored to the learner’s needs.
+This workflow fetches educational content, conducts a conversational assessment using an LLM, processes the results, and generates a lesson plan precisely tailored to the learner’s needs.

 ```mermaid
 graph TD